 For the last 35 years college costs and family resources available to pay these costs have been on increasingly divergent paths.
 Since about 1980 states have been massively shifting the costs of higher education from state budgets to students and their families.
 As states cut funding for public institutions, these institutions raised tuition and fee charges to students to offset the loss of state revenue. more

 Subscriber, Please Login!

-This Excel workbook contains state and national data used to calculate college participation rates for students from low income families for the years FY1993 to FY2011.
+This Excel workbook contains state and national data used to calculate college participation rates for students from low income families for the years FY1993 to FY2012.
 This rate is the ratio of dependent Pell Grant Recipients divided by 4th to 9th graders nine years earlier, approved for free or reduced-price school lunches.